Who Is Eligible to Apply for Humanitarian Parole for U.S. Entry

 Form I-131 is used for several different purposes related to travel to and from the United States.
 Therefore, many sections are not applicable to people applying for humanitarian parole.
 It is important to review the instructions for Form I-131 before you complete it.

-Special Requirements If Seeking Medical Care
+Special Requirements If Seeking Parole for Medical Reasons

 Undocumented Immigrants Should Not File First-Time Applications for Humanitarian Parole